UniversalDependencies/docs/_tr/dep/nmod-part.md

 layout: relation
 title: 'nmod:part'
 shortdef: 'nominal modifier indicating part-whole relations'
+udver: '2'
 ---

 This subtype of [nmod]() is used for marking the part-whole relations.
-The structure is similar to [nmod:poss](nmod-poss) in most cases, but the range structures expressing "part of" is diverse, and distinction is often be useful.
+The structure is similar to [nmod:poss](nmod-poss) in most cases, but the range of structures expressing "part of" is diverse, and the distinction is often useful.

 ~~~ sdparse
 Kitapların üçü \n three of the books